ethereum/EIPs/EIPS/eip-draft-app-keys.md

 ### App keys exposure:

 * `wallet.appkey.enable(options)`
-This method allows to install app keys (getting user permission to use and allow him to select the persona she would like to use).
+This method allows to enable app keys (getting user permission to use and allow him to select the persona she would like to use).

-may be merged with EIP1102 enable?
+[TBD] Could return the root account public key from the path without the application's subPath.
+Hence from this one could derive all non hardened childs public keys of the app's keys.
 [TBD] where `options` is a javascript object containing the permissions requested for these app keys.
+Options could also include a challenge to be signed by the app's root account (would serve as authentication of the users from the app's perspective)

 Uses the persona selected by the user (not known nor controllable by application).